Seasonality Template Overview

 - Settings tab.
 Miscellaneous settings for seasonality templates.

 - Current seasonality template and interface to add / edit / copy or switch seasonality templates.
+There is a limit of 15 seasonality templates per account.

 - Periods within a seasonality template (spring, summer, fall, holiday, high season, low season, etc.)